If you are interested in riding dirt in any capacity, finding the best full suspension mountain bike is critical.

 To improve your endurance, simply riding your bike is also a great tool.
 By getting outside and moving, you’ll see quick improvements in your endurance.
 More serious riders will also do intervals or hill repeats to improve their endurance.
 As you add strain to your riding, be sure to also add rest and focus on nutrition to ensure you are recovering properly.

 Again, to improve strength while riding, the best thing you can do is ride often.
-In addition to riding, many cyclists lift weights or do other strength exercises that compliment riding.
+In addition to riding, many cyclists lift weights or do other strength exercises that compliment riding with advanced equipment.
 This often includes core and leg related exercises.
 Further, adding in a mix of balance related exercise is a valuable component of training and will translate well to improvements on the bike.

 Are there women’s specific bikes mountain bikes?
 Do I need one?